hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Negative: Everything ran smoothly this week.

-Uppcoming: Make the UI art for the game
+Upcoming: Make the UI art for the game

 ### Week 7

+Created tutorial screens with Diego

+Updated GDD
+3 Hours of work

+Positive: Me and Diego have been able to critically think about how to explain the game's mechanics.
+Negative: It took a while to distance ourselves from the role of game design to approach our problems from the perspective of a viewer.
+Upcoming: Make the UI art for the game

 ### Week 8